grikdotnet/monolith-decomposition/README.md

 # Decomposing a monolithic application into modules.
 Samples of code.

-Code samples for an article on splitting the legacy applications into modules
+A sample application for an article on splitting the legacy applications into modules.

+It was decided to move the code in src/Image.php to a separate package and refactor the application.
+The IoC-container "symfony/dependency-injection" was added to an application.